noreajs/mongoose/README.md

-# NoreaJs Mongoose
+# Norea.js Mongoose

-NoreaJs Mongoose is a package which contains a set of tools intended to facilitate the use of mongoose.
+Norea.js Mongoose is a package which contains a set of tools intended to facilitate the use of mongoose.

 [![Version](https://img.shields.io/npm/v/@noreajs/mongoose.svg)](https://npmjs.org/package/@noreajs/mongoose)